research-coders-cs/research_thyroid/README.md

 Data Preprocessing and Auxiliary functions

 ------
+0.11
+- Add with_alpha_channel option to ThyroidDataSet class to specify weather RGB or RGBA mode

 0.10
 - Add masking enable data loader
 - Fix KeyError handling when mask is not present